toppev/strike-web-leaderboards/README.md

 ### Variables
 There are a few variables you can set as environment variables or as Java properties specified with a `-D`.
-If both are set properties are preferred.
+If both are set environment variables are preferred.
 These variables are used to connect to the MySQL database.

 | Environment Variable  | Java Property | Description |